Selective Transfer with Reinforced Transfer Network for Partial Domain Adaptation

-Several approaches \cite{cao2018partial,cao2018partial2,zhang2018importance} have been proposed to solve the partial domain adaptation problem by re-weighting the source samples in the domain-adversarial network.
-These weights can be obtained from the distribution of the predicted target label probabilities \cite{cao2018partial2} or the prediction of the domain discriminator \cite{cao2018partial,zhang2018importance}.
-However, these methods ignore pixel-level features when determining weights, thereby losing global correlation information.
-Moreover, these partial domain adaptation modules are based on adversarial networks, which may suffer from unstable training and cannot be directly integrated into domain adaptation methods based on moment matching.
+Several approaches have been proposed to solve the PDA problem by re-weighting the source samples, where the weights can be get from the distribution of the predicted target label probabilities \cite{cao2018partial2} or the prediction of the domain discriminator \cite{cao2018partial,zhang2018importance}.
+These methods select the relevant source samples only considering the high-level information (deep features), which however ignore the most discriminative features hidden in the pixel-level information, such as appearance, style or background.
+Since the difference of appearance between the outlier source samples and the target samples is significantly large, taking into account the pixel-level information for outlier sample selection is expected to benefit the adaptation performance \cite{hoffman2018cycada}.
+Moreover, these PDA modules based on adversarial networks are difficult to integrate into matching-based DA methods lacking discriminators.
+Therefore, most existing matching-based methods are hard to extend to address the PDA problem.